 An eviction process usually starts when a tenant who is under a lease agreement, written or verbal, breaks any part of the terms and conditions of that agreement.
 The process typically begins with the landlord giving notice that the lessee (i.e. tenant) has violated a portion of the agreement.
-Every State has their own process which is sometimes referred to as an “unlawful detainer”, “forcible entry and detainer”, or another related legal term.
+Every State has its own process which is sometimes referred to as an “unlawful detainer”, “forcible entry and detainer”, or another related legal term.

 - New Hampshire